 - Input your 25-character product key, but ensure the characters are correct before updating.

-As with reactivation using a digital license, these steps might be slightly different for other versions of Windows.
+As with reactivation using a digital license, these steps might be slightly different for other versions.

 Can You Transfer Your Windows License?